 Parking spaces are a significant source of income for BART, with a total of 33.5 and 35.2 million dollars made from parking revenue in 2017 and 2018, respectively.
 As far as fines and forfeitures go, the official budget report projected a 3.3 and 2.9 million dollars collected in 2017 and 2018.
 Parking violations around BART are easy to avoid because the system is universal for the majority of their spaces, and the same rules apply.
 Here’s an official list of common violations and their fines amounts.

 Do I need a lawyer to contest a BART parking citation?

 Legal representation is never a necessity when challenging infractions, and the appeal process is very DIY friendly.
 Some people may opt for seeking legal advice from a lawyer because they’re uncertain, and we get that.
-However, DoNotPay was designed to be the world’s first robot lawyer, that’s arguably more reliable because it removes the risk of human error through its artificial intelligence and endless database.
+However, DoNotPay was designed to be the world’s first robot lawyer, which’s arguably more reliable because it removes the risk of human error through its artificial intelligence and endless database.

 How much would a lawyer charge me for disputing tickets?